‘Pure joy will sweep NZ if Black Caps win’

 But when England will meet New Zealand in the World Cup final here at Lord’s on Sunday, Kane Williamson and his team will be on a mission of their own: to win the title and inspire the youth back home.

-The New Zealand captain’s comments came after one of his country’s greatest legends – Daniel Vettori – stressed that pure joy will seep his country if the Black Caps win the title.
+The New Zealand captain’s comments came after one of his country’s greatest legends — Daniel Vettori — stressed that pure joy will sweep his country if the Black Caps win the title.

 “Both teams will be very excited about reaching the World Cup final, and the crowning of a first-time winner makes it extra special,” Vettori wrote in his column on the official World Cup portal.